carlesloriente/jekyllthemes/_posts/2016-01-28-resumecard.markdown

 license_link: https://github.com/ddbullfrog/resumecard/blob/gh-pages/LICENSE.md
 ---

-resumecard is a theme built on top of bootstrap and other freely available libraries.
+Resumecard is a theme built on top of bootstrap and other freely available libraries.
 Its aimed to provide a fully furnished Jekyll theme for personal resume.